 Teens cost more to insure for good reason.
 The rates are typically higher for teens than other drivers primarily because they pose a bigger risk of accidents as opposed to experienced drivers.
 Teen drivers are also more likely than the average driver to get tickets.

 The National Highway Traffic Safety Administration (NHTSA) says that the leading cause of death for teens is motor vehicle crashes and make up more than a third of all deaths of teens between the ages of 16 through 19.

-Your insurance premium could very well increase to over 50 percent by adding your teenager says the Insurance Information Institute (III), and in some cases, it could double.
+Your insurance premium could very well increase by 140 to 160 percent by adding your teenager according to WalletHub.com.

 According to a new insuranceQuotes.com study, although the rate increase can vary by state, the average premium across the country is an increase of around 80 percent.
 In some states, it can even double.